jtortorelli/cineaste-lume/src/people/enomoto-kenichi.md

     year: 1959
 ---

-Made his debut in a Japanese production of the opera <i>Carmen</i>, singing in the chorus.

-A talented singer who worked with Columbia, Victor and Polydor in Japan.
-He leveraged his improvisational skills to make the leap to film.

-Became known as the "Comedy King of Japan" for appearing in numerous comedies before World War II.

-Formed a comedy duo with fellow actor Yanagiya Kingoro.

-He went through a depression in 1952 after an on-set accident later cost him his leg and his oldest son died suddenly.
-Enomoto was inspired by comedian Harold Lloyd, who also sustained grievous injuries, yet still continued to perform.
-Enomoto would eventually incorporate gags with his prosthetic leg into his acts.

-His career dwindled due to poor health and the rising popularity of television.
+Enomoto Ken'ichi, widely known as "Enoken," was a legendary Japanese singing comedian and actor, often referred to as the "Comedy King of Japan."
+He began his career in the chorus of the Asakusa Opera in 1922, inspired by stars like Taya Rikizô.
+Following the Great Kantô Earthquake of 1923, he transitioned to comic theater, eventually forming his own troupe, the Enoken Gekidan.

+Enoken's popularity skyrocketed in the 1930s, and he became a major film star, appearing in numerous comedies and parodies of historical figures.
+His energetic style and fast-paced delivery drew comparisons to Western comedians like Buster Keaton and Harold Lloyd.
+He collaborated with notable directors such as Yamamoto Kajirô and Kurosawa Akira (in *The Men Who Tread on the Tiger's Tail*).

+In the 1950s, Enomoto suffered a severe setback when necrosis led to the amputation of his right leg.
+Inspired by Harold Lloyd, who also performed despite injury, Enomoto made a legendary comeback in 1963 at the Shinjuku Koma Theater, using a prosthetic leg and even incorporating it into his comedy routines.

+Though his health declined in later years, Enomoto remains a pivotal figure in the history of Japanese comedy.
+His tombstone bears the inscription: "The King of Comedy Enoken rests here."